naofum/LnkShortener/README.md

 >You should have received a copy of the GNU General Public License
 >along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Dependencies

+* For QRCode support LnkShortener depends on [QRGen](https://github.com/kenglxn/QRGen), which is licensed under Apache 2.0

 ## Legal Attributions
 ### Google Play Logo
 >Google Play and the Google Play logo are trademarks of Google Inc.